-HCA Healthcare colleagues are prohibited from taking for themselves personal opportunities that are discovered through the use of HCA Healthcare property, information or position for personal gain and/or competing with HCA Healthcare.
+HCA Healthcare colleagues are prohibited from taking for themselves personally opportunities that are discovered through the use of HCA Healthcare property, information or position for personal gain and competing with HCA Healthcare.
 HCA Healthcare colleagues owe a duty to HCA Healthcare to advance its interests when the opportunity so arises.

-Equal Employment Opportunity
+Diversity and Equal Employment Opportunity

-HCA Healthcare is committed to providing an environment where everyone is treated with fairness, dignity, and respect.
+HCA Healthcare actively promotes diversity in its workforce at all levels of the organization.
+We are committed to providing an inclusive work environment where everyone is treated with fairness, dignity, and respect.
 We will make ourselves accountable to one another for the manner in which we treat one another and for the manner in which people around us are treated.
-We are committed to recruit and retain talent reflective of the patients and communities we serve.
-We strive to create and maintain a setting in which we celebrate differences and consider them strengths of the organization.
+We are committed to recruit and retain a diverse staff reflective of the patients and communities we serve.
+We regard laws, regulations and policies relating to diversity as a minimum standard.
+We strive to create and maintain a setting in which we celebrate cultural and other differences and consider them strengths of the organization.

-HCA Healthcare is an equal opportunity workforce and no one shall discriminate against any individual with regard to race, color, religion, gender, national origin, age, disability, sexual orientation, gender identity or expression, genetic information or veteran status with respect to any offer, or term or condition, of employment or other protected characteristics in accordance with applicable federal, state, or local laws.
-Reasonable accommodations will be made to known qualified individuals with disabilities.
+HCA Healthcare is an equal opportunity workforce and no one shall discriminate against any individual with regard to race, color, religion, sex, national origin, age, disability, sexual orientation, gender identity or expression, genetic information or veteran status with respect to any offer, or term or condition, of employment.
+We make reasonable accommodations to the known physical and mental limitations of qualified individuals with disabilities.